amundada2310/CarND-Behavioral-Cloning-P3/writeup_template.md

 <img src="Display_Images/model_used.PNG" width="700" height="400" />

-7. Below is the implement for CNN model:
+7. Below is the implement for CNN model: with epochs selected as 3

 ```